szilard/benchm-ml/README.md

         | 10M  |   crash/70    |          | 70.4

 For the largest size of *n* = 10M, the R package crashes, while Python anf Spark crash on the 60GB machine, but complete when RAM is increased to 250GB.
-The Vowpal Wabbit (VW) running times are reported for 10 passes (online learning) over the data for the smaller sizes.
+The Vowpal Wabbit (VW) running times are reported in the table for 10 passes (online learning) over the data for the smaller sizes.
 While VW can be run on multiple cores, it has been run here in the simplest possible way (1 core).

+One can play with various parameters (such as regularization) and even do some search in the parameter space with cross-validation to get better accuracy.
+However, very quick experimentation shows that at least for the larger sizes regularization does not increase accuracy significantly (which is expected since *n* >> *p*).

 ![plot-time](1-linear/x-plot-time.png)
 ![plot-auc](1-linear/x-plot-auc.png)